1st Constitution Bancorp (NASDAQ:FCCY) Downgraded by Zacks Investment Research

-Zacks Investment Research downgraded shares of 1st Constitution Bancorp (NASDAQ:FCCY) from a buy rating to a hold rating in a research report released on Monday, Zacks.com reports.
+Zacks Investment Research lowered shares of 1st Constitution Bancorp (NASDAQ:FCCY) from a buy rating to a hold rating in a report released on Monday, Zacks.com reports.

 According to Zacks, “1st Constitution Bancorp occupies an enviable position as one of New Jersey’s few independent community banks.
 Dramatically improved earnings and growth, a strong capital base, and a dynamic management, combined to propel 1st Constitution Bank full speed ahead amid the changing tides in the banking industry.
 1st Constitution Bank is a community oriented bank serving Central New Jersey. “

-The firm also recently declared a quarterly dividend, which will be paid on Wednesday, August 25th.
-Shareholders of record on Thursday, August 12th will be paid a dividend of $0.10 per share.
-This represents a $0.40 annualized dividend and a dividend yield of 1.81%.
-The ex-dividend date of this dividend is Wednesday, August 11th.
-1st Constitution Bancorp’s dividend payout ratio (DPR) is presently 22.60%.
+The business also recently declared a quarterly dividend, which will be paid on Wednesday, August 25th.
+Investors of record on Thursday, August 12th will be given a dividend of $0.10 per share.
+The ex-dividend date is Wednesday, August 11th.
+This represents a $0.40 annualized dividend and a yield of 1.86%.
+1st Constitution Bancorp’s payout ratio is 22.60%.

-Hedge funds have recently bought and sold shares of the business.
-Renaissance Technologies LLC raised its stake in shares of 1st Constitution Bancorp by 6.5% during the first quarter.
-Renaissance Technologies LLC now owns 137,370 shares of the financial services provider’s stock worth $2,419,000 after acquiring an additional 8,400 shares in the last quarter.
-Citigroup Inc. raised its stake in shares of 1st Constitution Bancorp by 294.3% during the fourth quarter.
-Citigroup Inc. now owns 1,715 shares of the financial services provider’s stock worth $27,000 after acquiring an additional 1,280 shares in the last quarter.
-UBS Group AG increased its stake in shares of 1st Constitution Bancorp by 24.9% in the first quarter.
-UBS Group AG now owns 3,069 shares of the financial services provider’s stock worth $54,000 after buying an additional 611 shares during the period.
-BNP Paribas Arbitrage SA increased its stake in shares of 1st Constitution Bancorp by 115.3% in the first quarter.
-BNP Paribas Arbitrage SA now owns 4,612 shares of the financial services provider’s stock worth $81,000 after buying an additional 2,470 shares during the period.
-Finally, Hsbc Holdings PLC increased its stake in shares of 1st Constitution Bancorp by 7.4% in the fourth quarter.
-Hsbc Holdings PLC now owns 24,339 shares of the financial services provider’s stock worth $388,000 after buying an additional 1,687 shares during the period.
-39.63% of the stock is currently owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently bought and sold shares of the stock.
+Royal Bank of Canada grew its position in 1st Constitution Bancorp by 110.2% during the 2nd quarter.
+Royal Bank of Canada now owns 1,705 shares of the financial services provider’s stock worth $35,000 after acquiring an additional 894 shares during the last quarter.
+UBS Group AG grew its position in 1st Constitution Bancorp by 24.9% during the 1st quarter.
+UBS Group AG now owns 3,069 shares of the financial services provider’s stock worth $54,000 after acquiring an additional 611 shares during the last quarter.
+BNP Paribas Arbitrage SA grew its position in 1st Constitution Bancorp by 115.3% during the 1st quarter.
+BNP Paribas Arbitrage SA now owns 4,612 shares of the financial services provider’s stock worth $81,000 after acquiring an additional 2,470 shares during the last quarter.
+Barclays PLC grew its position in 1st Constitution Bancorp by 68.7% during the 1st quarter.
+Barclays PLC now owns 11,391 shares of the financial services provider’s stock worth $200,000 after acquiring an additional 4,640 shares during the last quarter.
+Finally, Martingale Asset Management L P bought a new position in 1st Constitution Bancorp during the 1st quarter worth approximately $205,000.
+Institutional investors and hedge funds own 39.63% of the company’s stock.

 1st Constitution Bancorp Company Profile